Carmen

 «Free she was born, free she will die»: To preserve her freedom, Carmen even accepts her own death.
 With her uncompromising will to autonomy, she shattered the moral conventions of her time.
 This sets her apart from the many passive, self-sacrificing female characters of 19th-century opera – once a scandalous figure, later a figure of identification, always a large screen onto which audiences project their own feelings.
 Director Ole Anders Tandberg takes up these ambivalences and works with iconic images: the bright red flamenco dress, the torero costume and the bullring.
 But these symbols are not left uncommented upon; instead, they are exaggerated to the point of the grotesque and the macabre.
 An emotional rollercoaster ride with catchy tunes like the Habanera and the Toreador Song that will linger long in memory.
 Argentinian conductor Alejo Pérez, General Music Director of Teatro Colón in Buenos Aires, makes his debut at Deutsche Oper Berlin.
 Gaëlle Arquez brings charm and sophistication to the French Carmen, and later our new ensemble member Kristina Stanek introduces herself as the new Berlin Carmen.

-Accompanying programme Introduction to the work: 45 minutes before the performance in the Rang Foyer on the right
+Introduction 45 minutes before the performance in the Rang Foyer on the right

 LanguageIn French with German and English surtitles